 Selecting the correct experimental design and the most efficient methodological approach for the accurate characterization of seabird diet is essential, but also challenging (Ocké, 2013), mainly because direct observations of elusive seabirds (e.g. nocturnal) are difficult and rare.
 For decades, the morphological identification of stomach contents or regurgitates has been widely used to identify prey items of predators (Carreon-Martinez and Heath, 2010; Egeter et al., 2015; Freeman, 1998; Imber, 1976; Krüger et al., 2014).
 However, this methodology usually requires that gut content is obtained by stimulating regurgitation after capturing individual birds through a technique that has been called “lavage” (Barrett et al., 2007; Ryan and Jackson, 1986; Wilson, 1984).
 Such an invasive sampling method (Lefort et al., 2019) is not only unethical, but also potentially dangerous for the birds.
-Furthermore, the efficiency of this method is usually limited because many individuals would have empty stomachs at the moment of sampling, and highly digested prey items may not be identifiable to genus or species level.
+Furthermore, the efficiency of this method is usually limited because many individuals would have empty stomachs while sampled, and highly digested prey items may not be identifiable to genus or species level.

 The ability to identify prey remains from stomach content also varies in relation to prey species, because some species (in particular soft-bodied prey) are digested faster than others, leading to potential biases in the characterization of the diet (Boyer et al., 2015; Deagle et al., 2007; Gales, 1988).
-More recent approaches, such as fatty-acid or stable-isotope analyses, can be used to infer the trophic position of predators in the food web, as well as potential switches in feeding sites (Elsdon, 2010; Hobson and Clark, 1992; Logan et al., 2006; MacNeil et al., 2005; Phillips and Eldridge, 2006; Taipale et al., 2011).
+Other standard approaches, such as fatty-acid or stable-isotope analyses, can be used to infer the trophic position of predators in the food web, as well as potential switches in feeding sites (Elsdon, 2010; Hobson and Clark, 1992; Logan et al., 2006; MacNeil et al., 2005; Phillips and Eldridge, 2006; Taipale et al., 2011).
 Although they provide valuable information about trophic interactions, these methods do not reach a fine-scale resolution, usually lacking genus or species-level identification, which may be critical for the planning of conservation management actions (Bocher et al., 2000; Cherel et al., 2000; Deagle et al., 2007; Guest et al., 2009; Guillerault et al., 2017).
-In the last decade, parallel to the development and optimization of genomic techniques, DNA metabarcoding approaches (de Sousa et al., 2019) have allowed the accurate identification of prey species within the diet of a high variety of taxa including invertebrates (Kerley et al., 2018; Mollot et al., 2014; Pinol et al., 2014; Valentini et al., 2016) and vertebrates (Andriollo et al., 2019; Guillerault et al., 2017; Kamenova et al., 2018; Leray et al., 2015; Sullins et al., 2018).
+In the last decade, parallel to the development and optimization of genomic techniques, DNA metabarcoding approaches (and specifically dDNA) (de Sousa et al., 2019) have allowed the accurate identification of prey species within the diet of a high variety of taxa including invertebrates (Kerley et al., 2018; Mollot et al., 2014; Pinol et al., 2014; Valentini et al., 2016) and vertebrates (Andriollo et al., 2019; Guillerault et al., 2017; Kamenova et al., 2018; Leray et al., 2015; Sullins et al., 2018).